dinosk/invenio/docs/datamodel/build-a-datamodel.rst

 **What's the difference: JSONSchemas, Mappings and Marshmallow?**

 It may seem a bit confusing that Invenio is dealing with three types of schemas.
-There's however good reasons:
+There are however good reasons:

 - **JSONSchema**: Deals with the internal structural validation of records stored in the database (much like you define the table structure in